-To audit revenue recognition under IFRS 15, identify each performance obligation in the client’s contracts (IFRS 15.22), determine whether revenue should be recognised at a point in time or over time (IFRS 15.35), test the transaction price allocation across obligations (IFRS 15.73–86), and verify that the client’s timing of recognition matches the transfer of control under IFRS 15.31–34.
+To audit revenue recognition (rev rec) under IFRS 15 , identify each performance obligation in the client’s contracts ( IFRS 15.22 ), determine whether revenue is recognised at a point in time or over time ( IFRS 15.35 ), and test the transaction price allocation against the transfer of control requirements under IFRS 15.31 –34.
+This is the area that generates the most partner review notes on any private-company file.

 Why revenue recognition is a presumed fraud risk

 ISA 240.26 presumes that revenue recognition carries a risk of material misstatement due to fraud.
-You can rebut the presumption, but ISA 240.A30 sets a high bar: the engagement team has to document why the presumption doesn’t apply to the specific revenue streams of this client.
-In practice, most teams accept the presumption and design their procedures around it.
+You can rebut the presumption, but ISA 240 .A30 sets a high bar.
+The engagement team has to document why the presumption doesn’t apply to the specific revenue streams of this client.
+In our experience, most teams accept the presumption and design their procedures around it.
 The question isn’t whether revenue is a significant risk.
 It’s which assertions within revenue carry the highest fraud risk for this particular client.

-That distinction matters because it drives your response under ISA 330.18.
+That distinction matters because it drives your response under ISA 330.18 .
 A significant risk requires a substantive response specifically designed for it.
 Pulling a random sample of sales invoices and agreeing them to goods dispatched notes doesn’t qualify as a specifically designed response.
-ISA 330.A52 makes this explicit: the auditor needs procedures that address the particular way in which the significant risk could result in material misstatement.
+ISA 330 .A52 makes this explicit.
+The auditor needs procedures that address the particular way in which the significant risk could result in material misstatement.
 A blanket vouching test designed before the team even discussed fraud risks is the opposite of what ISA 330.18 requires.
-If your engagement uses a standardised revenue programme copied from the prior year without modification for the current year’s fraud risk assessment, you don’t have a specifically designed response.
+If your engagement uses a standardised revenue programme copied from the prior year without modification for the current year’s fraud risk assessment (what most of us call SALY with better narratives, where last year’s approach is dressed up for the current file), you don’t have a specifically designed response.

-For most non-Big 4 engagements, the highest-risk assertions sit in two places.
-Cut-off (revenue recorded in the correct period) and occurrence (the transaction actually happened as recorded).
-Where contracts contain multiple deliverables, accuracy and allocation also become high-risk because IFRS 15.73–86 requires the client to allocate the transaction price to each performance obligation based on relative standalone selling prices.
+For most mid-tier engagements, the highest-risk assertions sit in two places.
+Cut-off (revenue recorded in the correct period) and occurrence (the transaction happened as recorded).
+Where contracts contain multiple deliverables, accuracy and allocation also become high-risk because IFRS 15.73 –86 requires the client to allocate the transaction price to each performance obligation based on relative standalone selling prices.
 A client that bundles installation with product delivery and recognises the full amount on shipment has an accuracy problem even if every invoice is genuine.
-And if the client has variable consideration (volume discounts, rebates, performance penalties), the estimate of the transaction price under IFRS 15.56 creates a measurement risk that standard invoice testing completely misses.
+And if the client has variable consideration (volume discounts, rebates, performance penalties), the estimate of the transaction price under IFRS 15.56 creates a measurement risk that standard invoice testing misses entirely.

 The five-step model and what it means for your audit procedures